spelunky-fyi/overlunky/docs/src/includes/_globals.md

 #### nil add_item_to_shop(int item_uid, int shop_owner_uid)

-Adds entity as shop item, has to be movable (haven't tested many)
+Adds entity as shop item, has to be of [Purchasable](#Purchasable) type, check the [entity hierarchy list](https://github.com/spelunky-fyi/overlunky/blob/main/docs/entities-hierarchy.md) to find all the [Purchasable](#Purchasable) entity types.
+Adding other entities will result in not obtainable items or game crash

 ### change_diceshop_prizes